DGAP-Public Voting Rights: Fresenius SE & Co. KGaA (english) () | aktiencheck.de

 Person subject to the notification obligation is not controlled and does itself not control any other undertaking(s) holding directly or indirectly an interest in the (underlying) issuer (1.).
 X Full chain of controlled undertakings starting with the ultimate controlling natural person or legal entity:

-Name % of voting % of voting rights Total of both rights (if at through instruments (if (if at least least held 3% or at least held 5% or held 5% or more) more) more) Allianz SE % % % Allianz % % % Asset Management AG Allianz 4.98 % % % Global Investors GmbH
+Name % of voting % of voting rights Total of both rights (if at through instruments (if at least least held 3% or (if at least held 5% held 5% or more) or more) more) Allianz SE % % % Allianz Asset % % % Management AG Allianz Global % % % Investors GmbH

+Allianz SE % % % Allianz % % % Deutschland AG Allianz % % % Lebensversiche- rungs-AG

+Allianz SE % % % Allianz % % % Deutschland AG Allianz % % % Private Krankenversich- erungs-AG

 9. In case of proxy voting according to Sec.
 22 para.
 3 WpHG